-Staq Whitelabel – Creating a Modular Banking App for Growth
+Staq Whitelabel – Creating modular financial products for growth

 2024 · Lead Product Designer · Whilst at Grotesk